Business

 Renewing Capitalism

-Software is in high demand today — but ironically it is almost free, because we generate much of it through automation and that portion is getting bigger each year.
-We don’t make money on many technologies today, but we make it on delivering outcomes.
+Software is in high demand today, but ironically, it is almost free because we generate much of it through automation, and that portion is growing each year.
+We don’t make money on many technologies today, but we do make it on delivering outcomes.

-If you know where to look, there are new disruptive innovations on the horizon that threaten the established order and promise huge paydays for innovators.
-Whether renewable energy, electric cars, water desalination systems, or carbon capture technologies, this tight cluster of technologies are starting a revolution that will dwarf anything Christensen considered or that we’ve seen so far.
+If you know where to look, new disruptive innovations are on the horizon that threaten the established order and promise huge paydays for innovators.
+Whether renewable energy, electric cars, water desalination systems, or carbon capture technologies, this tight cluster of technologies is starting a revolution that will dwarf anything Christensen considered or that we’ve seen so far.

-In the last 50 years we’ve elucidated the underpinnings of how capitalism renews itself, and Clay Christensen is one of the few who saw clearly and explained it to the rest of us.
-His greatest contribution wasn’t identifying disruption per se, it was in demonstrating that disruption is a normal part of life.
+In the last 50 years, we’ve elucidated the underpinnings of how capitalism renews itself, and Clay Christensen is one of the few who saw this clearly and explained it to the rest of us.
+His greatest contribution wasn’t identifying disruption per se; it was demonstrating that disruption is a normal part of life.

 The opinions expressed in this article are those of the author and do not necessarily reflect the views of ECT News Network.